rfc-editor/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 and Brier et al. {{BCIMRT10}} give a further simplification, which the authors call the "simplified SWU" map.
 That simplified map applies only to fields of characteristic p = 3 (mod 4);
-Wahby and Boneh {{WB19}} generalize to fields of any characteristic, and give further optimizations.
+Wahby and Boneh {{WB19}} generalize to fields of any characteristic and give further optimizations.

 Boneh and Franklin give a deterministic algorithm mapping to certain supersingular curves over fields of characteristic p = 2 (mod 3) {{BF01}}.
-Icart gives another deterministic algorithm which maps to any curve over a field of characteristic p = 2 (mod 3) {{Icart09}}.
+Icart gives another deterministic algorithm that maps to any curve over a field of characteristic p = 2 (mod 3) {{Icart09}}.
 Several extensions and generalizations follow this work, including
 {{FSV09}}, {{FT10}}, {{KLR10}}, {{F11}}, and {{CK11}}.